 There has been an increasing trend in the number of pupils in Carmarthenshire who transfer from the Meithrin Playgroups to a Welsh language school.
 Despite a fall in 2019/20 to just over 93% from 94.5%, there has been an increase from 87% in 2015/16.
-Several initiatives may have contributed to this - Cymraeg 2020, the Welsh Government target to have 1 million Welsh speakers by 2050, the Carmarthenshire Welsh in Education Strategic Plan and Camau - the Welsh skills programme to support the childcare sector staff to develop and adopt new Welsh language skills to give early years children every opportunity to play through the medium of Welsh.
+A number of initiatives may have contributed to this - Cymraeg 2020, the Welsh Government target to have 1 million Welsh speakers by 2050, the Carmarthenshire Welsh in Education Strategic Plan and Camau - the Welsh skills programme to support the childcare sector staff to develop and adopt new Welsh language skills to give early years children every opportunity to play through the medium of Welsh.

-The last Childcare Sufficiency Assessment (2017-22) identified that there appeared to be insufficient full day care, childminders and out of school care within pockets of the county.
+The last Childcare Sufficiency Assessment (2017-22) identified that insufficient childcare places were available, particularly Welsh medium places.
 The next CSA in 2022 will consider the results of the recent Welsh Government National Parent Survey which received over 800 responses from Carmarthenshire parents.
-It will look to assess the sufficiency of current childcare provision, ensuring that all needs are catered for in terms of language delivery and location.
+It will look to assess the adequacy of the current provision, ensuring that all needs are catered for in terms of language delivery and location.
 This has come to the forefront as some parents' needs have changed due to the impact of the pandemic.
-With more people now working from home, this could change the demand for and desired location of their childcare.
-The numbers that are bracketed in the table below (Table 4) refer to the Welsh medium figures.
+With more